Need life insurance to meet SBA loan requirements?

-On a tight deadline and need it fast?
-We can get you covered in 24-48 hours.
+If you’re on a tight deadline and need a policy fast, we can get you covered in 24-48 hours.

 Let’s get started.

-When you’ve applied for a small business loan, life insurance may be required by the Office of Capital Access within the Small Business Administration.
-Taken directly from SBA Loan Closing Document for 7(a) loans:
+When you apply for a small business loan, you may be required by the Office of Capital Access within the Small Business Administration to have life insurance.

 Life insurance and/or disability insurance is not required for all loans, but the Lender should require life or disability insurance where there is a concern over whether the business could survive in the absence of an individual or small group of individuals that provide the management for the small business concern.

 While life insurance may not be required for all loans, a vast majority of lenders will uphold the requirement, especially for a single-owner business, not dependent on the company’s tax filing status.

 In other words, entrepreneurs who are the main revenue-driving forces behind the business will be required to have life insurance in order to be granted approval for funds from the SBA.

 What Requirements Does the Life Insurance Policy Need to Meet?

 There are four key requirements for a life insurance policy to satisfy the loan requirements and guidelines:

 - Active policy: The life insurance policy must be in force with the primary revenue creator or owner (often the same) before the loan can be issued.